Pedro Sánchez: Ideology

 In 2014, Sánchez ran to be PSOE Secretary-General under what has been described as a "centrist" and "social liberal" platform, before moving further left in his successful 2017 bid to return to the leadership, during which he stood for a "re-foundation of social democracy", to transition to a "post-capitalist society", ending "neoliberal capitalism".
 One key idea posed in his 2019 Manual de Resistencia book is "the indissoluble link between 'social democracy' and 'Europe'".
 Sánchez is also a strong opponent of prostitution and has advocated for its abolition.

 Sánchez voiced support for the European Green Deal and the green transition.
 He advocates for a federal European Union.

-Sánchez supports replacement migration to combat the decline and aging of Spain's population.
+Sánchez supports replacement migration to combat the decline and ageing of Spain's population.
 Following the 2025 Iberian Peninsula blackout, Sanchez and his government have expressed their staunch opposition to nuclear energy, citing that much of the world's uranium comes from Russia and their focus on other sources of renewable energies.
+Sánchez has been a strong advocate for finalizing the long-negotiated EU–Mercosur Free Trade Agreement, which aims to establish one of the world's largest free trade areas.

 Personal life

 Sánchez married Begoña Gómez in 2006 and has two daughters.
 The civil wedding was officiated by Trinidad Jiménez.
 Sánchez is an atheist.
+He is a keen practitioner of enduro and downhill mountain biking, as shown by videos he posted to his X and Instagram profiles.

 Aside from Spanish, Sánchez speaks fluent English and French.
 He is the first Spanish prime minister to be fluent in English while in office.
 (Note: Former prime minister José María Aznar became fluent in English after leaving office.)
 Until the transition to democracy following the death of Francisco Franco in the mid-1970s, foreign languages were not widely taught in Spanish schools, and former prime ministers, as representatives of their generation, have been known for struggling with them as a result.

+On 14 July 2026, Pedro Sánchez's brother David, was sentenced by the Provincial Court of Badajoz to nine years of disqualification from holding public office for administrative prevarication related to alleged irregularities in his 2017 appointment at the Provincial Council of Badajoz.